 After sustaining serious harm in the Portland area, you need to trust a legal team with the experience necessary to handle every aspect of your personal injury case.

-- We have years of experience handling complex claims throughout Oregon, and our team has recovered major settlements and jury verdicts on behalf of clients.
+- We have years of experience handling complex claims throughout Oregon, and our law group has recovered major settlements and jury verdicts on behalf of clients.
 Our goal is always to secure the maximum compensation possible on your behalf.

 - We are focused on putting the client first all the time.
 You will always have access to your attorney when you have questions or concerns, and you will receive regular updates about your case.